The Science Behind HIIT Training

 In fact, your metabolic rate may increase by a whopping 6-15% after completing your HIIT workout.
 So – you continue to burn through calories, for as long as 24 hours afterwards!
 This is because the recovery process following HIIT is energy-consuming in itself.
 Anaerobic energy production, which is required for high intensity exercise, depletes glycogen stores and creates a build-up of lactic acid and hydrogen ions in your muscle tissue.
 Converting lactic acid back into glycogen requires energy.
 Furthermore, high intensity exercise usually elevates your body temperature and heart rate more than steady-state cardio, and may be more stressful on muscles due to the explosive bursts of power needed to perform intervals.
 Repairing muscle tissue fibres and regulating heart rate and blood pressure also require energy.

-2. HIIT improves your exercise performance, endurance and overall aerobic fitness.
+2. HIIT improves your fitness and endurance.

 A famous study conducted by Dr Izumi Tabata, one of the ‘brains’ behind HIIT training, showed that exercisers who performed a four-minute HIIT program on a spin bike five times a week improved their VO2 max (a measure of the how effectively your body uses oxygen during exercise) by 15 per cent after six weeks.
 In contrast, people who exercised for 60 minutes at a moderate intensity five times a week only improved their VO2 max by 10 per cent.
 Another study involving young, sedentary men found that 12 minutes of sprint interval training three times per week saw the same improvements in energy metabolism as men who were doing 40-60 minutes of cycling five times weekly.